Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 The Pledge of Allegiance

-Mount Morris is the birthplace of Francis Bellamy, author Of “The Pledge Of Allegiance To The Flag”.
-On the corner of Main & Chapel Streets you’ll find this incredibly-detailed mural by Rochester’s own Shawn Dunwoody.
+Mount Morris is the birthplace of Francis Bellamy, author of “The Pledge Of Allegiance To The Flag”.
+On the corner of Main & Chapel Streets, you’ll find this incredibly detailed mural by Rochester’s own Shawn Dunwoody.

 Natural Areas